Henrik-Johansson1980/General-programming-stuff/README.md

 # General-programming-stuff

-This repo contains code from various programming courses I've taken.
+This repo contains code and programming projectsfrom various courses I've taken.
 Most of it is in C++ and Java.